-Experts agree the erosion is caused by the Newcastle harbour breakwaters and port deepening.
+After decades of government denials, experts now agree the erosion is caused by the Newcastle harbour breakwaters and port deepening.

 Newcastle MP Tim Crakanthorp has been urging the state government to allow sand dredged from the Hunter River for the construction of the proposed Newcastle Gas Terminal project to be redirected to Stockton beach.

 Final approval for the $589 million project, proposed for the former T4 coal loader site, is expected by the end of the year.